Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - It replaces IAM users and roles.

 **Explanation:**
-"It retrieves authentication information from a central repository using an API call" and "It encrypts data at rest" are correct.
+It retrieves authentication information from a central repository using an API call and It encrypts data at rest are correct.
-"It provides free storage" is incorrect; it is a paid service.
+It provides free storage is incorrect; it is a paid service.
-"It replaces hardcoding authentication information in code" is incorrect as a statement of fact; it helps avoid hardcoding, but does not automatically replace it.
+It replaces hardcoding authentication information in code is incorrect as a statement of fact; it helps avoid hardcoding, but does not automatically replace it.
-"It replaces IAM users and roles" is incorrect; it is for secrets, not identity management.
+It replaces IAM users and roles is incorrect; it is for secrets, not identity management.

 ---